Special Educational Needs and Disability (SEND) provision at St Edward's CE Primary School

 All children in St Edward’s CE Primary School, including those with Special Educational Needs or Disability (SEND) receive a broad and balanced curriculum, relevant to the needs of the individual.

 At St Edward’s we aim to offer excellence and choice to all our children, whatever their ability or needs.
-We have high expectations of all our children.
+We have high expectations for all our children.
 We aim to achieve this through the removal of barriers to learning and participation.
 We want all our children to feel that they are a valued part of our school community.
 Through appropriate curricular provision, we respect the fact that children: have different educational and behavioural needs and aspirations; require different strategies for learning; acquire, assimilate and communicate information at different rates; need a range of different teaching approaches and experiences.

 Access to the curriculum is therefore facilitated by whatever means necessary to ensure that success is achieved.